EAS-project-oy/eas-eu-compliance/readme.txt

 * minor bugs fixed in checkout step

 = 1.3.33 =
-* PayPal ans Avarda support implemented
+* PayPal and Avarda support implemented

 = 1.3.31 =
 * New method of checkout handling implemented